DJV22/Hound_PVE/README.md

          - Change /etc/resolve.conf to the following "search local"

       - Update pihole with the following console command "pihole -up"
-      - set password for pihole bi using the following command in console "pihole setpasswrod NEWPASSWORDHERE"
+      - set password for pihole bi using the following command in console "pihole setpassword NEWPASSWORDHERE"

   - Setup options for dns container
      - `automatially boot yes`